natelgrw/aspector-core/README.md

 ## ⚡ About

-Corvina contains an interactive CLI capable of running closed-loop design space exploration with Sobol and TuRBO-M over OTA design parameters.
+Aspectryx Core contains an interactive CLI capable of running closed-loop design space exploration with Sobol and TuRBO-M over OTA design parameters.
 Each simulation point is parsed into structured records for:

 - Input sizing and environment parameters
 - Device-level operating-point features